raspberrypilearning/cd-my-favourite-celebrity/en/step_10.md

 ## More Styling

-Let's position the text on the page to look much better and put a border on our image.
+Let's position the text on the page to look better and put a border on our image.

 + First you are going to use the `text-align` property on your `<h1>` tags to horizontally centre your heading.
 We can use four values for this: `left`, `right`, `center` or `justify`.
 Try them out to see what they do!